hazelgrove/patterns-agda/README.md

 - [lemmas-subst-exhaustive.agda](lemmas-subst-exhaustive.agda)
 - [lemmas-subst-nonredundant.agda](lemmas-subst-nonredundant.agda)

-## Theorems
+## Theorems / Important Lemmas
-The following files prove the main theorem from the paper.
+The following files prove the main results from the paper.
 - [satisfy-exclusive.agda](satisfy-exclusive.agda) argues that for an expression e and an incomplete constraint ξ of the same type, exactly one of the following holds: e satisfies ξ, e may satify ξ, or neither.
 - [complete-satisfy-exclusive.agda](complete-satisfy-exclusive.agda) argues that for an expression e and a constraint ξ of the same type, either e satisfies ξ or e satisfies the dual of ξ, but not both.
 - [matching-determinism.agda](matching-determinism.agda) argues that for an expression e and a pattern p of the same type, exactly one of the following holds: e matches p, e may match p, or e does not match p.